dpatel12/nanomixer/README.md

 ## Is this safe?

-Depends on your definition of safe.
-This probably won't protect you from a well done blockchain analysis by professionals.
-But since they can only get a certain % of certainly, that lowers as you increase the number of mixing rounds and accounts, it's very improbable that it could be used as solid evidence in a trial, for example.
+The answer depends on your definition of safe.
+This probably won't protect you from a well-done blockchain analysis by professionals.
+But since they can only get a certain % of certainty, that lowers as you increase the number of mixing rounds and accounts, it's very improbable that it could be used as solid evidence in a trial, for example.
+That is why we recommend that you increase the number of mixing roudns and accounts if possible to make the process safer.

-In case you missed the warning in the first section, please note that this is currently a very early release and some things will improve and there could be bugs.
+In case you missed the warning in the first section, please note that this is currently a very early release and some things will improve and there could be bugs.Feel free to reach out

-## Won't the nodes know where the amounts are coming because of my IP?
+## Won't the nodes know where the amounts are coming from because of my IP?

-No, nodes doesn't have a way to know of a block they're receiving is being originated in a peer or simply propagated.
+No, nodes don't have a way to know if a block they're receiving is being originated in a peer or simply propagated.

 ## Is this safer than an online mixer?